dangoslen/dangoslen-me-site/content/blog/three-ways-to-reduce-chaos.md

 But what is the chaos I'm talking about?

 Chaos is trying to keeping straight who is working on what, when, and why.
-It is not knowing what changes are in a version, what version is in production, and when the next deployment is (though automation can help in all of these cases).
-Chaos is drowning in meetings, support tickets, and coordinating all of the communication around each.
+It is not knowing what changes are in a software version, what version is in production, and when the next deployment is (though automation can help in all of these cases).
+Chaos is drowning in meetings, support tickets, and coordinating all of the communication around each, unable to get work accomplished.

-And while I don't have all the answers (I'm not a guru), I do know tools that can help reduce some of the unnecessary chaos in your team.
-The teams I work with employ these tools each day to help, and we have seen great results.
+And while I don't have all the answers, I do know tools that can help reduce some of this unnecessary chaos.
+I want to share three tools my teams use to help.
+We've been using these tools for a while and have seen great results.

 Let's dive in!

 ### Changelogs

 Changelogs are exactly what they sound like - a log of notable changes made in a software project.
-While it seems silly that keeping a simple markdown file would make such a difference, it does.
+While it seems silly that keeping a simple log file would make such a difference, it does.

 When you keep a changelog, you are committing to keeping an accurate record of history.
 If that doesn't sound useful, think of the many questions often asked of a software team.
 "When did that change go out?" or "who worked on that story?"
 I'll wager these questions inevitably arise in your work every day.
 If you had an ideally kept log of the history of a project, it would be easier to answer those questions.
 A changelog helps teams do just that.

 Of course, changelogs aren't perfect.
 They have maintenance costs associated with keeping them up to date, which can get burdensome.
 In my experience, however, the pros outweigh the cons.

-_If you are interested in keeping a changelog, check out the tools and articles I've already written on this topic!_
+_If you are interested in keeping a changelog, check out the [tools](https://github.com/dangoslen/changelog-enforcer) and [articles](https://dangoslen.me/tags/changelogs) I've already written on this topic!_

 ### Designated On-Call and Interrupt